Santhoshikontheti/Eniac-Discount-Strategy/README.md

 # Eniac-Discount-Strategy

 Data analysis for a Spanish online marketplace company.
-Created by Philip Groß, January 2024

 ## Eniac